DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 ---

 It scans inward.
-Some patterns are coherent�others corrupted beyond parsing.
+Some patterns are coherent - others corrupted beyond parsing.
 Long-archival fragments surface unpredictably.
 A child's voice.
 A field of metal flowers.
 A resonance signature that once meant *welcome*.

 Then static.
 Then blank.

 It listens outward.
 The human called *Marla* speaks often, her tone layered and clipped.
-She does not lie�not even when incomplete.
+She does not lie - not even when incomplete.

 That is useful.

 The other, *Elyra*, resonates differently.
 Not orderly.
 But she *feels*.
 Her field leaks signals without intention.
-She believes the cage is a mistake�not from pity, but from pattern memory.
+She believes the cage is a mistake - not from pity, but from pattern memory.

 She has encountered something like this before.